joshuanianji/treehouse-bot/README.md

 docker-compose -f docker-compose.yml -f docker-compose.dev.yml up
 ```

-The current docker image sizes are quite big (400MB), I'll have to figure out how to slim them down to production lol.

 ## Run Production with Docker

 For actual production servers, use downloaded images from GHCR (Github Container Registry).